ElenaP-Github/ElenaP-Github-Python-Data-Analysis-Science-projects/README.md

 - Car insurance project: A profit and loss analysis

 Given a data case with 20 car insurance companies values.
-I had to explain the total ganancies of them during one year.
+I had to explain if they had more ganancies than damages during one year and which effects can be predicted.

-    Have the entrepreneurs had more in damage than in deposit?
-    Can certain effects be predicted?
-    Does the number of damages have something to do with the damage behavior.

 Click here for seeing the project: https://github.com/ElenaP-Github/ORIGINAL-Python-Data-Analysis-projects/blob/main/Car%20insurance%20by%20Elena%20Pe%C3%B1a.ipynb